 1. Make a vertical fold somewhere on the front of the sleeve (about 1/3 of the way from the underarm seam is a good place to start).
 Pin the fold in place and lap toward the outside or back of the sleeve to form a pleat.
 Do this while you're wearing the garment to find the exact spot.Â Pin mark the point where you've placed the fold.
 Make sure both sleeves are folded in exactly the same place.

 |Fold, pin, and mark the button placement while you're wearing the garment.|

 2. Edgestitch along the fold from the hemline up about 3 â€“ 4 inches so your placket doesn't look like an afterthought.

 |Edgestitch along the fold.|

-Posted on Aug 8th, 2011 in sewing, garment construction, how-to, tips & tricks, sewing machine, sleeve, cuff
+Posted on Aug 8th, 2011 in sewing, garment construction, All How-To, tips & tricks, sewing machine, sleeve, cuff